setanicholas/portfolio/README.md

 ---

-## 🔥 Passion Projects

-I enjoy about leveraging data to drive decision-making at scale and using technology to solve complex financial and operational problems.
-In my free time, I contribute to open-source projects and mentor young professionals in the field of data analytics and ERP systems.
+## 🔥 About Nick: Data, Finance, and Life in the Granite State

+I’m passionate about using data and technology to automate decision-making and tackle tricky financial and operational challenges.
+When I’m not working, I enjoy helping with the financial side of my family's construction company—which has grown over 4x in the past four years—and spending time playing soccer or exploring the mountains and coastline of my home state, New Hampshire.
+I love hanging out with my golden retriever, spending quality time with family and friends, and I'm always eager to chat about cars.
+I'm also excited to be getting married soon!

 ---

 ## 📫 Get in Touch

-*Please contact me through my professional email for additional details regarding my portfolio and references.*
+*Please contact me through phone or email for additional details regarding my portfolio and references.*

----

-### **Disclaimer**
-For privacy reasons, some personal details have been intentionally withheld.
-Full professional background and additional references are available upon request.
-"""